• Home |

 Hornady Critical Defense is one of the most trusted self-defense rounds.
 These are the brass-cased rounds that I trust in my 1911.

-If you think a 185gr bullet is too light, you can try the Hornady Custom 45 ACP + P ammo 230 Grain JHP.
-This self-defense ammo doesn't have the polymer tip, but it's loaded a little hotter to help propel the 230-grain bullet.
+If you think a 185gr bullet is too light, then you can try Hornady Custom 45 ACP +P 230 Grain XTP JHP instead.
+This self-defense ammo doesn't have the FTX's polymer insert, but its higher striking energy can only help you subdue the threat (so long as you don't mind the added recoil).

-Personally, I like the 185gr bullet because it has a little less recoil but plenty of stopping power to stop a threat.
+I personally prefer the 185gr bullet because it packs a little less recoil yet plenty of stopping power.

-Even though it's expensive, the ballistics and reliability are well worth the extra money.
-If you practice with this ammo, you'll be able to reload the brass to get your money's worth out of this Hornady 45 ACP ammo.
+Even though it's expensive, Hornady Critical Defense ammo's ballistics and reliability are well worth the extra money.
+If you practice with this ammo, you'll be able to reload the brass to get more of your money's worth out of this Hornady 45 ACP ammo.

 Honorable Mentions